derblaueengel2003/capstone/Readme.md

 There is no external package needed in order to run the app.
 The only thing you need to do is of course run `python manage.py makemigration` and `python manage.py migrate`.
 You also need to create a superuser via `python manage.py createsuperuser`.
 That is your Admin.

-After that please login and navigate to the Admin Dashboard where you will at first create a company record.
+After that please start the server and login to the app.
+Please use the Chrome browser!
+Navigate to the Admin Dashboard where you will at first create a company record.
 When it's done, you will have the possibility to create Teams.
 Please create at least one Team.

 Now register some new user via the registration form.
 It would be good to create at least two users as managers and two as normal employees.